frankq1024/frankq1024.github.io/index.md

 Currently, I'm working as a research intern at [DSL](https://dsl.cis.upenn.edu/), [University of Pennsylvania](https://www.upenn.edu/), mentored by [Prof. Vincent Liu](https://vincen.tl/) and [Liangcheng Yu](https://liangchengyu.com/).
 We are doing research about FPGA-based SmartNIC.

-My research interest lies in the fields of systems, networking, and machine learning.
-In particular, I enjoy taking a bottom-up approach, from low level architecture and operating system all the way to the upper layer applications like Machine Learning.
+My research interest lies in the fields of **systems, networking, and machine learning**.
+I am particularly drawn to a bottom-up research approach, beginning from the behavior of hardware such as FPGA and PCIe to intermediate layers like operating system and compiler, and extending up to applications like machine learning.
+This holistic way of thinking about the systems would open the door to identifying performance gaps between different layers and making optimizations with inventive system designs.
+Along this line, I am broadly interested in various problems in emerging networking and machine learning systems, including SmartNIC, FPGA, and distributed inference of LLM.
+I am also open to various topics in the broader field of systems, from serverless to databases.
 Recently, I'm working on improving network performance by offloading with FPGA-based SmartNICs.

-> This page was updated in November 2023.
+> This page was updated in December 2023.

 <div class="invisible-space" style="height: 3em"></div>